lawrennd/old_talks/_ml/includes/linear-regression-log-likelihood.md

 \subsection{Height as a Function of Weight}

-In the standard Gaussian, parametized by mean and variance.

-Make the mean a linear function of an *input*.
+In the standard Gaussian, parametized by mean and variance, make the mean a linear function of an *input*.

 This leads to a regression model.
 $$